 Speaking of people coming back, one actor has let slip that his villain returns for Endgame; Frank Grillo revealed on a podcast that he will be back as Captain America nemesis Crossbones in a flashback.

 The comic-book writer passed away at 95-years-old, leaving behind a huge legacy.
 Many fans have wondered whether the icon filmed his Avengers: Endgame cameo before passing away.
 This has previously been confirmed by The Russo Brothers, who said the cameo was filmed alongside his Ant Man and the Wasp cameo.

 Will Hawkeye be back?

 “Hawkeye’s on his own journey in this movie,” the Russo brothers said of the missing Avenger.
 What journey exactly?

 Well, some comic-book fans are speculating that Clint Barton may have undergone some serious changes since the snap – something which has since been confirmed by the movie’s first trailer.
 In the comics, once his family gets brutally killed, Hawkeye takes on the vigilante identity of Ronin.
-Considering the trailer sees Jeremy Renner wearing boots very similar to what Ronin is depicted as wearing, these theories seem very likely.
+Considering the trailer sees Jeremy Renner wearing clothes very similar to what Ronin is depicted as wearing, these theories seem very likely.

 Who else survived?